Skip to main content

 Phase 3: Loaded overhead and return to activity (weeks 8 to 12+)

-By weeks 8 to 12 the rotator-cuff tendons have had time for the adaptive remodelling Tipton 2003 mapped, and most users have built tolerance to mid-range loading.
+By weeks 8 to 12, most users have built tolerance to mid-range loading, consistent with the slow connective-tissue remodelling Tipton 1975 described in animal models.
 The final phase reintroduces overhead movement and sport-specific loading.

 Things that stall recovery